MethodOrMadness/GC-Mod-Guide/_pages/en_US/introToHomebrew.md

 ### ODE(GCLoader)
 - This is probably the easiest to do long term, short term requires a bit of knowledge on the cube.
 You essentially replace the disc drive with an SD card.
 This means you can autoboot a Swiss disc iso, but you can no longer use actual discs

-### IPL Replacement
+### Picoboot IPL Replacement
-- A new IPL Chip will be released soon!
-We will write a guide asap.
+- This is an IPL replacement modchip that instantly boots swiss(or other homebrew) on startup!
+Created by [webHDX](https://github.com/webhdx/picoboot), [Picoboot](picoboot) runs on a 4$ microcontroller using 5 wires and a drag-and-drop programming from any computer!

 ## Legacy / Complicated